 Let’s see what is JIT Compiler.
 Java programs are really fast in execution.
 This speed is mainly achieved by the ultimate efficiency and performance of Java Virtual Machine.
 The architecture of JVM has a few other components that also contribute to its implementation.
 One of the main components on which a program’s execution relies is known as the Just in Time Compiler (JIT).

 The JIT compiler interacts with the JVM at runtime and compiles similar bytecodes into native machine code.
 This machine code is easily understood by the host machine and can be executed really fast.
 Whenever there is a repetition of the same code that is being executed, the JIT compiler provides its native machine code at that instance so that the repeated code doesn’t take the same amount of process time again.
 This saves execution time and increases efficiency.

 The JIT compiler achieves much higher execution efficiency only when there is a repetition of the same bytecode.
 JIT compiles similar bytecodes together and converts them to native machine code.
 JIT will not be much performance efficient when the repeated code is not frequent.

 Oracle uses the Hotspot Compiler to increase the efficiency of program execution.
-Hotspot compiler identifies and prioritizes Java code so that code with higher priority gets compiled before low priority code.
+The Hotspot compiler identifies and prioritizes Java code so that code with higher priority gets compiled before low-priority code.